+The majority of your employees are human trafficking survivors.
+How has working for Freedom a la Cart benefited them?
 Paula: I would love for you to hear a response to this questions from one of our survivors!
 They are beautiful, strong woman who work hard to keep their life on track; and it’s exciting for us to watch them transform before our eyes.
 Freedom helps them see their worth, find their voice and become more confident, and self-sufficient.
 These women are getting their driver’s licenses, buying cars, paying taxes, attending college, moving into permanent housing and regaining custody of their children.
 They are gaining employment as office assistants in law firms, as treatment assistants in recovery programs, and as chefs in restaurants.
 Life changing, generational impact.

+Freedom a la Cart’s Instagram account (@freedomalacart1) features lots of delicious baked goods.
+What’s your favorite treat to make?
 Jessica: Thank you.
 That is always such a difficult question for me, the ‘favorite’.
 I have such a deep love for making pastries.
 I enjoy making them all and getting to practice different techniques and methods.
 Bringing new items to the menu is my probably my favorite time because it is all about the research and development.
 It means I get to play!

+I know I’ve made plenty of kitchen blunders.
+Do you have any cringe-worthy kitchen disasters you’d like to share?
 Jessica: Haha, I actually don’t have any super crazy stories.
 About 7 years ago, my family asked me to make dinner rolls for Thanksgiving. which I had actually never made, but I wanted to go all out and make the most amazing dinner rolls in all the land.
 So I researched and found the best recipe by a chef I idolized and thought they had to be the best.
 So I got home the night before Thanksgiving from working a very loooong shift and started making my rolls.
 The first batch did not turn out, so I tried again..
 Well, batch two wasn’t going well either and I was sitting on the kitchen floor staring into the oven cry-begging my little rolls to rise and bake in the oven.
 It just wasn’t happening.
 So long story short, it ended with me buying good ol’ Sister Schuberts frozen dinner rolls Thanksgiving morning at Kroger with dried tears still on my face.

+Which Columbus establishment do you frequent more than any other?
 Jessica: Kroger!
 You can literally find me there everyday.
 But that probably wasn’t what you were looking for.
 I live in German Village, so I typically stick to my little bubble- South Village Grill, Skillet, Club 185, The Blind Lady Tavern, Fox in the Snow are a few of my go to spots.
 Vernacular for shopping.

+What is your favorite locally made product?
 Jessica: Hmmm.. there is that ‘favorite’ question again.
 That is truly a tough one, there are so many great locally made products.
 Columbus really is such a wonderful city and it is continually growing and expanding especially with new talent and products.
 So I will give a shout out to a non-food place that I love which is Honest Carry Goods.
 They make such beautiful products, love their bags.

+Can you share your go-to recipe to make at home?
 Jessica: I am pretty simple when it comes to cooking at home.
 I try to prep my food for the week on one day.
 So typically I just chop up a bunch of veggies to have throughout the week.
 I just have them cut up in the fridge and ready to cook throughout the week for whatever meal I feel like making that day.
 But I do eat a lot of roasted vegetables for dinner.
 I grill or bake chicken and put that over greens for salads or with rice and beans to have for lunches throughout the week.
 And I medium boil eggs to have for breakfast with either yogurt, a granola bar or a protein shake.
 I genuinely enjoy hosting people, so that is when I like to go all out.

+What is your favorite kitchen tool?
 Jessica: Commercial stand mixer, rubber spatula and bowl scraper…these are a few of my favorite things.

+Rumor has it that there is a Freedom a la Cart cafe in the works, in addition to the Columbus Metropolitan Library location.
+Can you give us the scoop about what’s coming up in the future?
 Paula: Well, we’re not ready to announce a location quite yet.
 But we are currently raising funds, and talking with property owners for a near-future Freedom a la Cart cafe.
 In the meantime, we’ll be expanding into wholesale business this year.
 And you may even see a Freedom a la Cart pop-up cafe.

+Tell us about any major fundraising events supporting Freedom a la Cart.
 Paula: Our annual fundraiser – Eat Up!
 Columbus – was on Saturday (February 10th) at St. Charles Preparatory School.
 We have a talented team of 10 local chefs, led by the amazing Catie Randazzo of Ambrose & Eve [and Challah food truck!] who collaborate to prepare a 5-course dinner with drink pairings.
 Master mixologist Cris Dehlavi crafts a signature cocktail and selects the drink pairings.
 It’s such a fun night!
 Everyone tells us it’s their favorite event of the year!
 And of course, we agree.
 Eat Up!
 Columbus raises over $100,000 to support our work to empower and employ survivors of human trafficking.

 What else can people do to support this cause, whether through donations or volunteering?
 Paula: Friends of Freedom can support our mission by: